tupini07/PopularTorrentBot/README.md

 is a pastebin URL.
 In this way, when we get asked for information on a category for a specific date we can just pull the data from Pastebin.

-You can use the bot by adding [@ptorrentsbot](https://telegram.me/ptorrentsbot) as a contect in Telegram.
+You can use the bot by adding [@ptorrentsbot](https://telegram.me/ptorrentsbot) as a contact on Telegram.

 ## How to run the bot